MaxosLLC/BuilderToken/README.md

 * Capped
 * Burnable

 We will use this token during the team building and pre-deployement phases of a DeFi project.
-The project team can use it as a simple form of non-transferrable DAO shares, and a social token.
+The project team can use it as a simple form of DAO shares, and a social token.

 The tokens can be used to unlock "token gated" and "social token" features.
 For example, the holder of a threshold number of these coins will get access to a private Discord for the project.
 They can vote on Snapshot.
 Later, the BuilderTokens can be replaced by functional tokens in a decentralized system.